rapid7/insightconnect-workflows/workflows/InsightVM_Top_25_Remediations_to_JIRA/help.md

 * In the "Process Remediations" loop, change the "Search for Existing Issue" step's JQL input. "change_me" must be the name of the project in JIRA that will be searched for issues.
 * In the "Process Remediations" loop, change the "Create Issue" step's Project input. "change_me" must be the ID of the project in JIRA where the issue will be created.

 This workflow runs daily at 12:00 UTC.
 Adjust the time as necessary to suit your organization's needs by changing input in "Time in UTC."
-We recommend running this workflow during off-hours, as it is data and CPU intensive.
+It is recommended to run this workflow during off-hours, as it is data and CPU-intensive.

 Note: Editing any of the following may negatively impact the runtime duration of the workflow.